 Declare the eligibility of grain at delivery

-The elevator operator will grade your delivery according to your declaration and the grading specifications in the Official Grain Grading Guide.
+Grain companies purchasing grain may ask for the Canadian Grain Commission’s form, use their own form that includes the prescribed fields, or integrate the prescribed fields into their existing processes.
+The elevator operator will grade your delivery according to your declaration and the grading specifications in the Canada Grain Regulations.

 A producer and a Canadian grain company may choose to negotiate a contract based on quality specifications outside of the statutory grading system for the delivered grain, regardless of the variety.